umutozge/theoretical-linguistics/resources/Syllabus.md

 #### Policies

 Late submission: The only excuse for a late submission is a medical report for at least three days within the week of the assignment.

-Attendance: 3 misses has no cost, for each further miss you lose one letter.
+Attendance: 3 misses have no cost, for each further miss you lose one letter.